-125 2252 SITE Cornish's Boarding House Alan Jones' Butcher Shop 50 Norrish Street Significance The site of_Cornish's Boarding House is of social and historical interest for the hospitality functions, a way of life no longer practiced.
-The associations with Alan Jones and the 1961 butchers shop are of note.
-History Originally Cornish's Boarding house occupied the site, reportedly a two-storey building, possibly licensed, that was located directly opposite the railway station.
-At some time it was Potter's (Cliff and Mary) boarding house.
-The butcher's shop was built in 1961, single owner/operator , Alan Jones, who did his apprenticeship with Vic Slee, Jones operated the business until it closed in the mid 1990s when 3 another butcher took over until the early 2000s.
+126 1.
+2252 SITE W McArthurs' Store (1904) 50 Norrish Street Significance 3 Alan Jones' Butcher Shop The site of W McArthurs' Store is of social and historical interest for the hospitality functions, a way of life no longer practiced.
+The associations with W McArthur, Richardson, the Gordon Hostel, and Alan Jones and his 1961 butchers shop are of note.
+History Originally W McArthurs' Store occupied the site, from 1904.
+In 1907, Richardson purchased the store and McArthur purchased "Gurleen".
+In 1921, Mrs McArthur purchased he store when Richardson's Store was built on the north side.
+Mrs McArthur ran a one-storey boarding house until her passing in 1923.
+The boarding house was known as Gordon Hostel at some stage, Cornish's Boarding house, and at some time it was Potter's (Cliff and Mary) boarding house.
+The butcher's shop was built in 1961, single owner/operator (Alan Jones) who did his apprenticeship with Vic Slee, operated the business until the mid 1990s when another butcher took over until the early 2000s.
 Since then, various uses before it was vacated.
-126 2257 Richardson's General Store (former) 54 Norrish Street Significance The former Richardson's General Store is of historical, social and aesthetic significance for the association with the Foy and Gibson Department Store, provision of goods and services and a place of meeting for the town and district communities.
+127 2257 Richardson's General Store (former) 54 Norrish Street Significance The former Richardson's General Store is of historical, social and aesthetic significance for the association with the Foy and Gibson Department Store, provision of goods and services and a place of meeting for the town and district communities.
 The original frontage, in interwar classical style, constructed by Arthur Backhouse in 1921, makes a substantial contribution to the historic character of the main street streetscape of Tambellup.
-History In 1921 the new general store was built by Arthur Backhouse in Tambellup for Richardson.
-During the interwar period (late 1920- late 1930) it was a Foy and Gibsons' department store.
 2

-Arthur Smith was the Manager of the store, and he and his wife were accommodated in a store owner residence in Garrity Street.
-127 23939 Railway Stationmaster's House (former) Norrish Street Significance The former Tambellup Stationmaster's house, associated with the Great Southern Railway, is aesthetically and historically significant as a unique example by way of the reconstruction of the bricks of 2 inner city terraces in Perth, to the 2 nd class standard plan on this site in 1925 It's close association with the development of the railway and with Stationmasters, evidences a way of life no longer practiced.
+History In 1921 the new general store was built by Arthur Backhouse in Tambellup for Richardson Co. to replace their store on Norrish Street.
+Foy & Gibson bought out Richardson & Co in the 1950's and operated until 1960.
+It operated as a General Store under a succession of owners (JJ Brown, M & K McVilly, L Washer, M & D Lawrie and others) until becoming a private residence in the late 1990's.
+128 23939 Railway Stationmaster's House (former) Norrish Street Significance The former Tambellup Stationmaster's house, associated with the Great Southern Railway, is aesthetically and historically significant as a unique example by way of the reconstruction of the bricks of 2 inner city terraces in Perth, to the 2 nd class standard plan on this site in 1925 It's close association with the development of the railway and with Stationmasters, evidences a way of life no longer practiced.
 It makes a considerable contribution to the Tambellup townscape and historical character.
-History Relocated brick by brick from 2 inner city terraces in Perth and reconstructed on this site in 1925.
-The Tambellup Historical Society occupied the building since the 1960s, from which The Corner Shop Museum formed in the early 1980s.
-In 1991 it was redeveloped for the Headquarters of the Wool Foundation and opened by the Deputy Premier.
+2 History Relocated brick by brick from 2 inner city terraces in Perth and reconstructed on this site in 1925.
+It was the home of the Stationmaster of the Tambellup Railway Station until the Station closed in the early 1980's.
+The Tambellup Wool Foundation re-developed the property as office space and it was opened in 1991 as the Headquarters of the Wool Foundation by the Deputy Premier at the time.
+Other offices were occupied by the Tambellup Telecentre and the Dept of Agriculture APB Officer.